alarmfox/enclave-benchmark/README.md

 # Intel based TEE benchmark
-This tool collects metrics comparing application performance when excuted in an Intel based TEE (SGX) using Gramine and bare metal.
+This tool collects metrics to compare application performance when executed in an Intel-based TEE (SGX) using Gramine versus running on bare metal.

 Full documentation is available [here](https://alarmfox.github.io/enclave-benchmark/).

 ## Quick start